 Do you ever ask yourself, Why can’t I be happy?
 What’s wrong with me?
 I did almost every day, for the better part of a decade.

-I was a STAHM, a stay-at-home-mom on Manhattan’s Upper East Side, and by so many measures, I was lucky.
+I was a STAHM, a stay-at-home-mother on Manhattan’s Upper East Side, and by so many measures, I was lucky.
 I was able to raise my daughters the best way I knew how, by my flawed but loving hands, 24/7/365.
-I was lucky, because I knew for most women this is not a choice.
+I was lucky, because for most women this is not even a choice.
 I knew this because of where and how I’d grown up.
-Yes, my luck was indisputable, I was white, educated, and clearly privileged.
-How could I not be happy?

 The facts of my failing—and ultimately, failed—marriage are singular, as are the facts of any relationship.
 Some divorces are friendly, some are chilly, and a few are horribly acrimonious.
 What is not singular is that I—like many, many women I know—felt trapped.
 I didn’t know who I was.
 The marriage wasn’t working, but the alternative was simply too terrifying to consider.